John Carro: Awards, honors and civic involvement

 Carro consistently turned down opportunities to teach at the law school level and instead preferred to teach at local New York colleges and speak at local high schools for the opportunity they provided to encourage his students to consider the law as a career choice.
 Carro taught a popular and comprehensive introduction to the law entitled, "The Criminal Justice System and Its Impact on the Poor" which did inspire many of his students to pursue a career in law.
 He spoke at DeWitt Clinton H.S. in the Bronx about the legal profession and inspired student Rolando Acosta, who later followed in Carro's footsteps and was appointed to the Appellate Division, First Department by Governor Eliot L. Spitzer.

-Carro has traveled worldwide as an independent legal observer for Amnesty International investigating human rights abuses.
+He traveled worldwide as an independent legal observer for Amnesty International investigating human rights abuses.
 While serving in the Criminal Court, Judge Carro was named to a Presidential Task Force headed by Defense Secretary Melvin Laird to study racism and discrimination in the United States Armed Forces throughout the world.
 The task force consisted of top grade judge advocates from the Army, Navy, Air Force and Marines, including Generals and Admirals.
 Judge Carro, as requested by the Task Force, was given a year's leave of absence from the Criminal Court bench to work on the report and was given an equivalent rank of a 1 star general and a diplomatic passport.
 From this experience Carro developed an interest in international human rights.
 He has visited Chile and Argentina as part of a Task Force on the treatment of incarcerated citizens in those countries.